Oyebamiji-Micheal/100-Days-of-SQL-Beginner-to-Advance/README.md

 ## Introduction 🚀
 <p align="justify">
 Before I begin, I would like to state the motivation behind this new journey.
 There are a lot of light green squares on my contribution graph; don't be mistaken, they are not errors or 'useless commits' but my codes and daily progress
 (do well to check 🥺🙏).
 Consistency they say conquers all things.
 Thus, I decided to always learn something every day, no matter how small.
 In this vein, I joined the <a href="https://github.com/Oyebamiji-Micheal/100-Days-of-LeetCode">100 days of code challenge</a> and took a few free courses online.
 To keep up the momentum, my next challenge is to learn SQL from scratch up to an advanced level.
-The motivation behind this journey is my very friend and role model, <b> Ivuelekwa Stephen </b>,  whose consistency is absolutely iconic!
+The motivation behind this journey is my very friend and role model, <b> Ivuelekwa Stephen, </b> whose consistency is absolutely iconic!
 </p>

 ## Why MySql and Oracle?
 <p align="justify">
 I chose to channel my learning towards relational databases, especially MySQL and Oracle due to their popularity and demand.
-Currently, these two databases are arguably the most used by data scientists, engineers and analysts.
+Currently, these two relational database management systems are arguably the most used by data scientists, engineers and analysts.
 What can I say?
 I followed the flow 😇
 </p>

 <a id='roadmap'></a>